hersapad/UnArchiveBot/README.md

 - Clear all files from server
 - Natural sorting while sending files.
 More info: `https://en.wikipedia.org/wiki/Natural_sort_order`
 - Owner shell
+- Force users to join channel or group
 - Auth only for some users or make public
 - One process per user (for bot performance)
 - Changeable upload / download texts, commands, contact adress etc.